eliascccc/local-rpa-orchestrator/README.md

 The principle is: **UI interaction → handled by the RPA tool.
 The rest (logic and orchestration) → this Python runtime**

 Unlike traditional RPA setups — where users manually trigger predefined automations — this runtime is event-driven.
-It continuously listens for incoming work (emails or queries), interprets the request, decides what action to take, and executes via an RPA tool.
+It continuously listens for incoming work (emails or queries), decides what to do, and executes via an RPA tool.

 ---